W3CWeb Accessibility initiative

 Including users early in projects helps you understand real-world accessibility issues, such as how people with disabilities and older people use the Web with adaptive strategies and assistive technologies.
 This results in better products for users, more efficient development, and other benefits to project stakeholders.

-This benefits not only users, but also stakeholders; for example, benefits of increased website use.
+This benefits not only users, but also stakeholders; for example, when websites get increased use and other business benefits from increased accessibility.

 Including users in the development process helps you more efficiently develop accessible products that work well for real users in real situations, thus maximizing your return on investment (ROI) in accessibility.